davem14/flight-inspection-app/README.md

     - model:
       - file "Flight_Model" - this is the model in the architecture MVVM
     - vm:
-      - file "VM_Login" -
+      - file "VM_Login" -  the view model of the view login.
       - file "VM_PlayBar" - the view model of the view play bar.
-      - file "VM_Details" - the view model of hte view details.
+      - file "VM_Details" - the view model of the view details.
-      - file "VM_Joystick" - the view model of hte view joystick.
+      - file "VM_Joystick" - the view model of the view joystick.
-      - file "VM_Grahp" - the view model of hte view graph.
+      - file "VM_Grahp" - the view model of the view graph.
       - file "VM_Screen" - this view model is for communication with the app "FlightGear".
+      - file "VM_DLLUpload" - the view model of the DLLUpload window.
+      - file "VM_Detector" - the view model of the view detector and uses the algorythm in the uploaded DLL.
       - folders: reading_files_classes - classes handling with files. correlation_classes, statistics - help with drawing graphs.
-      - file dll ???????
     - view:
       - file "login"
       - file "playBar"
       - file "details"
       - file "joystick"
       - file "graph"
-      - file dll ???????
       - file "MainWindow" -
-2. **plugin**:
+2. **plugins**:
+in this folder are anomaly detection algorythms as '.dll' files and 'IAD.dll' interface to be implemented by future plugins.

 4. **documentation**:
 In this folder there is more documentation about the classes.